bestbat/Homura/README.md

 `curl -O https://raw.githubusercontent.com/Alexander88207/Homura/master/Setup.sh && bash Setup.sh`

-To start this script use the shortcut in the startmenu or use `bash /home/$USER/.local/share/Homura/Homura.sh`
+To start this script use the shortcut in the startmenu or use `bash /home/$USER/.local/share/Homura/Homura.sh`.

-To uninstall that script open the `Setup.sh` again and select `Uninstall Homura`
+To uninstall that script open the `Setup.sh` again and select `Uninstall Homura`.

 ## Contribute :pencil2:
 if you want to contribute to this repo then just send a pull request or issues :)